BrianHicks/elm-infra/README.md

 That lead me to these technology choices:

-- **Terraform and Ansible** for bringing up VMs.
+### *Terraform and Ansible* for bringing up VMs

 Helps with goals 1 and 2.

-  *Why?* No more SSHing into VMs to make changes or restart services by hand.
+**Why?** No more SSHing into VMs to make changes or restart services by hand.

-  *Another Benefit:* All information about servers and their configuration are backed up and can be restored easily.
+**Another Benefit:** All information about servers and their configuration are backed up and can be restored easily.

-- **Docker** for packaging and dependency isolation.
+### *Docker* for packaging and dependency isolation

 Helps with goal 1.

-  *Why?* Deploys are simpler and more reliable because Docker isolates runtime dependencies.
+**Why?** Deploys are simpler and more reliable because Docker isolates runtime dependencies.
 Rollbacks become about as easy as deploys.

-  *Another Benefit:* It's slightly more secure than we would be otherwise.
+**Another Benefit:** It's slightly more secure than we would be otherwise.

-  *Long-term Benefit:* upgrading now gives us much more flexibility in the future.
+**Long-term Benefit:** upgrading now gives us much more flexibility in the future.
 Almost all new DevOps/infrastructure tools use Docker and/or can run Docker containers.

-- **Nomad, Consul, and Traefik** for scheduling, running, and routing traffic to containers.
+### *Nomad, Consul, and Traefik* for scheduling, running, and routing traffic to containers

 Helps with goals 1, 2, and 3.

-  *Why?* If a VM goes away, the things it was running will automatically move somewhere else to minimize downtime.
+**Why?** If a VM goes away, the things it was running will automatically move somewhere else to minimize downtime.

-  *Another Benefit:* All information about running services is backed up and can be restored easily.
+**Another Benefit:** All information about running services is backed up and can be restored easily.
 We can also see what changes the system will make in advance.

-  *Long-term Benefit:* New services can be added without making any changes to the underlying infrastructure.
+**Long-term Benefit:** New services can be added without making any changes to the underlying infrastructure.
 Existing services can be scaled up trivially to respond to an increase in traffic.

-### Disambiguating "server"?
+## Disambiguating "server"?

 The word "server" is really overloaded in this style of infrastructure.
 There are three levels: